 Highly effective partnerships between the staff, parents and others ensure individual children's needs are met and their safety assured.
 Leadership and management, including the capacity for sustained improvement, are outstanding.
-Evaluation of the setting and planning for continued improvement are excellent, with plans in place to encourage greater input from children, parents and others.
+Evaluation of the setting and planning for continued improvement are excellent, with plans in place to improve children's access to free-flow play inside and outside.
 Each child is highly valued and respected as an individual, with their continuing learning and development needs ably supported to fully complement the progress they are making at school.